 Everything of which we become conscious is arranged, simplified, schematized, interpreted through and through—the actual process of inner ‘perception,’ the causal connection between thoughts, feelings, desires, between subject and object, are absolutely hidden from us (Nietzsche in The Will to Power, section 477).

-I will use Nietzsche’s and Foucault’s idea of genealogy to show that it is constitutive of considering oneself a moral agent that the origins of moral agency remain masked for the moral agent.
+I will use Nietzsche’s and Foucault’s idea of genealogy to show that it is constitutive of considering oneself a moral agent that the origins of moral agency remain masked for the moral agent, illustrating Kafka’s epistemological pessimism.
 An unmasking of a genealogical concept such as moral agency or responsibility results in its collapse.
 In the context of Hume’s account of justice, genealogy denotes the kind of explanation pointing to the origins of a social practice of which it is essential that they themselves are not used as reasons to follow the practice.
 The core of the practice is somehow constituted by a certain forgetfulness toward its history.
 The forgetfulness is at the root of lending the practice intrinsic rather than instrumental value.
 The intrinsic value becomes detached from the original usefulness of the practice.
 It is a value which experiences a threat to its reflective stability, and possibly a breakdown, when its historical origins are uncovered.

 Hume considers the emergence of justice from this genealogical process to be a necessary and positive development—Nietzsche and Foucault, by contrast, develop a critical theory of genealogy and strip it of all elements of necessity.
 They give genealogical accounts of morality and truth (Nietzsche), knowledge and sex/gender (Foucault), meaning to undermine the intrinsic power of these concepts to motivate behaviour.